Language and Learning Seminar Course (LLS1000) Course Time for 2021/22:

 Enrollment is through permission of the instructor.
-This means that interested students need to connect with their counsellor through Disability Services.
+This means that interested students need to connect with their counsellor through Student Accessibility Services.

 There are 3 main content modules.